IBM-Cloud/Kitura-Starter/README.md

 Once the application is pushed to and running on Bluemix, you can access your application route to see the welcome page for the Kitura-Starter-Bluemix app.
 You can log on to your [Bluemix account](https://console.ng.bluemix.net) to find the route of your application or you can inspect the output from the execution of the `cf push` command.
 The string value (e.g. kitura-starter-bluemix-unfiducial-flab.eu-gb.mybluemix.net) shown next to the urls should contain the route.
 Use that route as the URL to access the sample server using the browser of your choice.

 ## Kitura Wiki
-Feel free to visit our [Wiki](https://github.com/IBM-Swift/Kitura/wiki) for our roadmap and some tutorials.
+Feel free to visit Kitura's [Wiki](https://github.com/IBM-Swift/Kitura/wiki) for our roadmap and tutorials.

 ## Privacy Notice
 This Swift application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment: